newaging

 One of the fundamental preconceptions of the aging paradigm is that all of the physiological changes that are statistically associated with increasing chronological age constitute a single monolithic trait – the “aging process”.
 The term “process” implies a coordinated series of steps designed to achieve a particular end.
 The presumed end to be achieved by the aging process is, of course, death.
 Thus the presumed purpose of the maintenance system is to prevent organisms from dying.
 Under this logic, the fact that all organisms eventually die proves that an effective maintenance system is impossible.

 It’s remarkable that NPA proponents, whose core belief is that there is no aging mechanism, still adhere to the aging paradigm’s preconception that FDS is inextricably linked to dying.
-That adherence is evidenced by the fact that NPA advocates accept the aging paradigm’s norm that longevity is the only metric to be used when addressing any issue relating to physiological changes that are associated with advancing chronological age.
+That adherence is evidenced by the fact that NPA advocates accept the aging paradigm’s norm that longevity is the preferred metric when addressing any issue relating to physiological changes that are associated with advancing chronological age.
 To anyone who is not blinded by the aging paradigm, the assumption that delaying the time of one’s death will necessarily delay the onset of FDS is the quintessential example of the logical fallacy of reversing cause and effect.
 Causation works in only one direction.
 Uncorrected FDS will result in death, and acute FDS has been the cause of substantially all deaths that are attributed to natural causes or old age.
 Thus, it is accurate to assert that one cannot substantially extend longevity without addressing FDS.
 But to assert that an evolutionary imperative that all organisms die is the reason for FDS is nothing more than the discredited PA argument that a causal factor (FDS) is caused by its ultimate effect (death).

 The reason for the misconception that FDS is inextricably linked to death is that since science has not yet acknowledged that FDS is a disorder, it has never attempted to develop a remedy.
 So the symptoms of FDS inevitably continue to worsen until the subject dies.
 But that is true of all degenerative disorders.
 Degenerative disorders result from a disruption of the maintenance system.
 If the cause of the disruption is not corrected, the patient’s symptoms will progressively worsen until the subject dies.
 But that is the only correlation between FDS and dying.
-Assuming that FDS cannot or should not be isolated from a nonexistent aging process is no different than assuming that scurvy or any other degenerative disorder cannot or should not be viewed in isolation from advancing chronological age.
+Assuming that FDS cannot or should not be isolated from a nonexistent aging process is no different than assuming that scurvy or any other degenerative disorder cannot or should not be viewed as a phenomenon separate from advancing chronological age.

 Effective Maintenance Systems are Possible